videojs/videojs-contrib-ads/docs/developer/states.md

 Ad states are yellow and content states are blue.
 If the current state is an ad state, the plugin is in ad mode.

 Many methods in the public API are implemented by inspecting the current state.
-The current state instance should not be inspected directly by integrations.
+The current state instance should not be inspected directly by ad plugins.

 States are implemented as classes with a 3-tiered inheritance hierarchy.
 All states extend either `AdState` or `ContentState`.
 In turn, `AdState` and `ContentState` extend `State`.